shootTheLuck/MIDITracksOfFire/README.md

+# TracksOfFire

+Compose, edit, and play MIDI files with a tablature based ui.

-## This is not the greatest midi editor in the world, no.
+### This is not the greatest midi editor in the world, no. This is just a tribute...

-This is just a tribute.
-Compose, edit, and play MIDI files with a tablature based ui that is totally inspired by Easy Beat, the awesome musical authoring program designed by Günther Blaschek and distributed by Macility/Ergonis Software.
+TracksOfFire is totally inspired by Easy Beat, the awesome musical authoring program designed by Günther Blaschek and distributed by Macility/Ergonis Software.
 Easy Beat was discontinued some time ago and TracksOfFire is an attempt to recreate at least some of its greatness!

 ## To use:
 Download or clone this repo.
 Run the `start.sh` script or open a terminal and execute